pjit201975-blip/daily-diary/Week-4.md

 Feature Importance is an embedded feature selection method that measures the contribution of each feature to a machine learning model's predictions.
 Algorithms such as Random Forest calculate importance scores for all features.
 In my **Student Lifestyle and Stress Prediction** project, Feature Importance helped identify the top lifestyle factors influencing stress levels, and these features were used to build the final prediction model.

+## Day 17
+*Date:* 22 July 2026

+### Topics Covered
+- Wrapper Method
+- Validation Test
+- Forward Selection
+- Backward Selection
+- RFECV

+### Wrapper Method

+The Wrapper Method is a feature selection technique that evaluates different combinations of features by training and testing a machine learning model.
+It selects the subset of features that gives the best prediction performance.
+In my Student Lifestyle Stress Prediction project, I used wrapper methods such as Forward Selection, Backward Selection, and RFECV to identify the most relevant features for predicting students' stress levels and to improve the model's efficiency.

+### Validation Set (Validation Test)

+A validation set is a portion of the dataset used during model development to evaluate and fine-tune the model before testing it on unseen data.
+It helps in selecting the best model, tuning hyperparameters, and reducing the risk of overfitting.
+In my Student Lifestyle Stress Prediction project, the validation process helped compare different machine learning models and feature selection techniques to identify the model that performed best before final evaluation.

+### Forward Selection

+Forward Selection is a wrapper-based feature selection technique that starts with no features and adds one feature at a time based on model performance.
+At each step, the feature that improves the model the most is selected until the desired number of features is reached.
+In my **Student Lifestyle Stress Prediction** project, I applied Forward Selection to identify the most important lifestyle-related features for predicting students' stress levels.

+### Backward Selection

+Backward Selection is a wrapper-based feature selection technique that starts with all available features and removes the least important feature one by one.
+The process continues until the optimal subset of features remains.
+In my project, Backward Selection helped eliminate less relevant features while maintaining good prediction performance.

+### RFECV (Recursive Feature Elimination with Cross-Validation)

+RFECV is an advanced wrapper method that recursively removes the least important features while using cross-validation to determine the optimal number of features automatically.
+It selects the feature subset that provides the best model performance.
+In my project, RFECV selected the most suitable features for predicting student stress and helped compare model accuracy before and after feature selection.

+### **Key Learning**

+* Understood the working of wrapper-based feature selection techniques.
+* Applied Forward Selection, Backward Selection, and RFECV on the **Student Lifestyle Stress Prediction** dataset.
+* Compared the features selected by different wrapper methods.
+* Evaluated model performance before and after feature selection.
+* Learned that RFECV automatically determines the optimal number of features using cross-validation.
+* Identified the most relevant features to improve the efficiency and performance of the machine learning model.

+## Day 18
+*Date:* 23 July 2026

+### Topics Covered
+- Parameters
+- Hyperparameters

+### **Parameters**

+Parameters are the values that a machine learning model learns automatically from the training data during the training process.
+They define how the model makes predictions and are updated to minimize prediction errors.
+In my **Student Lifestyle Stress Prediction** project, model parameters were learned from students' lifestyle features to predict their stress levels.

+### **Hyperparameters**

+Hyperparameters are the settings that are defined before training a machine learning model and control how the model learns from the data.
+They are not learned automatically and must be chosen or tuned by the user.
+In my project, hyperparameters such as the number of trees in Random Forest (`n_estimators`) and the number of neighbors in KNN (`n_neighbors`) influenced the model's performance and prediction accuracy.

+### **Key Learning**

+* Understood the difference between parameters and hyperparameters.
+* Learned that parameters are learned automatically during model training.
+* Explored how hyperparameters are set before training and affect model performance.
+* Recognized the importance of selecting appropriate hyperparameters to improve prediction accuracy in the **Student Lifestyle Stress Prediction** project.